-Starting from 6.4.0.2-4.1, IAPs support Universal Plug and Play (UPnP) and DLNA (Digital Living Network Alliance) enabled devices.
+Starting with 6.4.0.2-4.1.0.0, Instant supports Universal Plug and Play (UPnP) and DLNA (Digital Living Network Alliance) enabled devices.
 DLNA is a network standard derived from UPnP, which enables devices to discover the services available in a network.
 DLNA also provides the ability to share data between the Windows or Android based multimedia devices.
 All the features and policies applicable to mDNS are extended to DLNA to ensure full interoperability between compliant devices.